Close

 Who Needs a Visa

-Visitors from China, India, Russia, most African and Asian countries require visas obtained from Argentine consulates before travel.
+Visitors from China, India, most African and Asian countries require visas obtained from Argentine consulates before travel.
+The tourist visa fee is 150 USD or EUR, payable in local currency at the consular office.
 Business travelers and those staying beyond permitted periods also need appropriate visas regardless of nationality.

 Transit and Airport Requirements

-Transit passengers remaining in international areas typically don't need visas, but those changing airports or staying overnight must meet entry requirements for their nationality.
+Transit passengers remaining in international areas typically do not need visas, but those changing airports or staying overnight must meet entry requirements for their nationality.
+Verify transit visa requirements if you have connections through other countries en route to Argentina.

-Always verify current requirements through Argentina's official immigration website or nearest consulate, as policies change frequently.
+Always verify current requirements through official Argentine immigration websites or your nearest Argentine consulate, as policies change periodically.

 03